 UT Arlington is committed to expanding academic research; to attracting and retaining high quality faculty scholars who actively engage students; to providing a well-rounded academic experience that promotes student involvement, service learning and free discourse; to employing alternative access venues to meet students' needs; and to developing public and private partnerships.
-Founded in 1895 as a private liberal arts institution, UT Arlington has evolved

-The one exclusive sign of thorough knowledge is the power of teaching. - Aristotle through a succession of names and missions.
+Founded in 1895 as a private liberal arts institution, UT Arlington has evolved through a succession of names and missions.
 The institution achieved senior college status in 1959 and became part of The University of Texas System in 1965.
 The institution, which comprises 409 acres in downtown Arlington, is currently authorized by the Texas Higher Education Coordinating Board to offer 81 baccalaureates, 70 masters, and 30 doctoral degree programs.
 UT Arlington currently serves more than 34,000 students, including approximately 9,000 graduate students.